jdayllon/TwitterScrapper/README.md

 Python scripts to scrape and download statuses from Twitter API.
 Bypass 3200 statuses limit from Twitter API getting statuses from mobile web.

 There are several scripts:
-* twitter_scraper.py Goes to Twitter Mobile without Javascript mode and gets basic status info, and saves it in a Pandas Dataframe in MSGPack format (json binary alt)
+* query_scrapper.py Goes to Twitter Mobile without Javascript mode and gets basic status info, and saves it in a Pandas Dataframe in MSGPack format (json binary alt)
   * Tweet ID
   * Text
   * Date
   * Href
-* twitter_api_extracion.py.
+* api_extracion.py.
 Goes to Twitter API with the output of first script (DataFrame in MSGPack format) and reads all status id and get info **full-text** info from API.
 After extraction creates a "json" dir with all tweets in json format (one tweet for file).
   * This scripts modifies date format of twitter to get loaded in an ElasticSearch index
   * This scripts can (optional) send all tweets to an ElasticSeach index
 * full_load_json_directory_es.py (Not finished yet).
 Loads all json files in json dir into a ElasticSearch index
 * setup_elastic_es.sh.
 Creates a "twitter" index in ElasticSearch and put a customized mapping with **spanish analyzers** activated
   * index_status_es.json.
 Json with index configuration for ElasticSearch
   * mapping_status_es.json.
 Json with mapping configuration for ElasticSearch (spanish analyzers included)
-* twitter_get_3k2.py.
+* get_timeline.py.
 Goes to Twitter API with an user id and gets lastest statuses and loops over it up to 3200 limit.
   * You can a start status id (since) and get all updates after that status.
 It can be useful to grab updates.
+* job_runner.py.
+Schedules querys and timelines extractions with a .yml as definition of jobs
+* tools.py.
+Primitive common functions for scripts

 ## Enviorenment